We facilitate high quality information exchange

 The First Party Summit is a round table event for creditors and agencies about the unique challenges of "first-party" work, including customer care, collections, and outsourcing.
-While the subject may have been addressed in a single session at prior industry conferences, this is the first event devoted exclusively to the issues for both sides in the First Party environment.
+While the subject may have been addressed in a single session at prior industry conferences, this is the first (and only) event devoted exclusively to the issues for both sides in the First Party environment.